ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 does not guarantee that the next request will be successful.
 Servers' behavior may be subject to other conditions like the one shown in the example from {{service-limit}}.

-A client needs to verify whether the behavior it implements on the basis of the received RateLimit fields is considered acceptable, for example in terms of throughput and latency, and adapt it accordingly (see {{sec-resource-exhaustion}} and {{sec-dos}}).
+A client is responsible for ensuring that RateLimit field values returned cause reasonable client behavior with respect to throughput and latency (see {{sec-resource-exhaustion}} and {{sec-dos}}).

 A client receiving RateLimit fields MUST NOT assume that future responses will contain the same RateLimit fields, or any RateLimit fields at all.